Committed Philadelphia Injury Firm with Proven Trial Results

 • Speech problems

 These medical issues need extensive treatment so your child can live a happy life.
 However, it seems unfair for your baby to suffer and for you to be racked with hefty medical bills because of a doctor’s mistake.
 Your baby deserves the best treatment.
-Our Philadelphia personal injury attorney can help recover compensation, so your baby receives the best care possible.
+Our Philadelphia birth injury lawyer can help recover compensation, so your baby receives the best care possible.
 Call us today to discuss your case.

-Who is Responsible for Birth Injuries?
+How Do I Know Who is Responsible for My Baby’s Birth Injuries?

 It’s not only the doctor who can be held liable for a personal injury claim.
 You can also count: